idiap/bob/doc/TutorialsArrays.rst

    float64

-If we would like to cast the elements of an array to another type, NumPy_ provides the :py:attr:`numpy.ndarray.astype` function.
+If you would like to cast the elements of an array to another type you can do this by using the NumPy_ function :py:attr:`numpy.ndarray.astype`.

 .. doctest::